giantswarm/releases/azure/v12.0.0/README.md

 - Includes a fix for [CVE-2020-13597](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2020-13597) that allows a Pod to be compromised and redirect full or partial network traffic from the Node to the compromised Pod.

+### cluster-operator 0.23.11

+- Support making NGINX IC App optional and not pre-installed.